ibexa/documentation-user/docs/commerce/commerce.md

 From the end-user perspective, once it is properly configured to grant the right permissions to [user Roles](../permission_management/permissions_and_users.md), the Commerce solution gives store managers control over the whole order fulfilment process, while allowing customers to monitor the progress of their transactions.

-Once the order is placed, users can interact with it by working with the following Back Office pages:
+Once the order is placed, users can interact with it by working with the following back office pages:

 [[= cards([
     "commerce/order_management/order_management",